 The brutal and tragic events unfolding over the past week in America have caused me to ponder a question about love and about race.
 Namely do races exist in Heaven?
 And if so what about the aberration of love that is racism?
 Does the scourge of that dreaded condition end at the gates of Paradise or can racist hatred make its way past?

 I believe that Heaven is first and foremost directed by love, and that our souls in Heaven reflect the love in our hearts.
 I believe one source of that love is our racial identity.
 It not only represents a cumulative history and culture, it helps to define our pride.
 Our passions.
 Our souls.
 And so to remove the racial identity from a soul is to remove a source of its love.
 Heaven is not in the business of removing wellsprings of love.
 Quite the opposite.
 Heaven cherishes and celebrates them all.
 And so race must exist in Heaven, for it is a rightful source of that love.

 On Earth, as in Heaven, we should be proud of our race and not let anyone make us feel less human because of it.
 But it is one thing to be proud of your race and quite another to believe your race is superior to others.
 The former is love.
 The latter is hate.
 And the question is can such a form of hate ever be granted access to Heaven?

-I have spoken before about how some forms of hate, for example that which is narrowly focused at the unrepentant killer of a loved one, may be allowed to enter Heaven after the totality of one’s actions are considered.
+I have spoken before about how some forms of hate, for example that which is narrowly focused at the unrepentant killer of a loved one, may be allowed to enter Heaven after the totality of one’s life is considered.
 But racist hate is a different beast entirely.
 It is directed at an entire people and the World can not be brought together so long as the talons of racism cling tightly to our social fabrics.
 Racist actions must be widely eradicated in order for our nations and our World to reach their true potential.